 - Forced air is uncomfortable or intolerable

 - Some people are allergic to the masks

-- Difficulty sleeping while using CPAP – average nightly use averages around 4 ½ hours
+- Difficulty sleeping while using CPAP with nightly averages around 4½ hours

 - Nasal congestion, allergies, and similar symptoms

 Not everyone experiences the above problems with CPAP.
-However, if you’re among those who can’t tolerate CPAP or APAP (Auto Positive Airway Pressure), you’re probably looking at several alternatives.
+However, if you’re among those who can’t tolerate CPAP or APAP (Auto Positive Airway Pressure), you’re probably looking for an alternative.
 It’s important to be careful when choosing.

-Over the counter products such as Provent therapy, Provent nasal strips, or a chin strap for sleep apnea might be tempting, but they’re suboptimal for many reasons.
-First of all, when considering any medical or dental device, a mass-produced product is rarely the best choice.
-Everybody is different, quite literally, and a proper fit requires customization.
+Over-the-counter products such as Provent Therapy, Provent nasal strips, or a chin strap for sleep apnea might be tempting, but they’re suboptimal for many reasons.
+When considering any medical or dental device, a mass-produced product is rarely the best choice.
 “One size fits all” usually means that it fits no one perfectly.
+Everybody is different and a proper fit requires customization.